Kurt812/team-growth-plant-project/pipeline/README.md

 How to Run the Pipeline
 -----------------------
 1. **Install Dependencies**:
-   Ensure you have Python installed and set up a virtual environment.
-Install dependencies by running:
+   Ensure you have Python installed and set up a virtual environment(- Python 3.9) Install dependencies by running:
    ```bash
     pip3 install -r requirements.txt
     ```